Wach-E/ssm-parameter-ops/README.md

 Develop a Python automation tool that can be used to upload all the secrets from a .env file to AWS (bulk upload).
 The script should also be able to overwrite the data if changed.

 ## Thought Process:
-- With the file contents focused on key-value pair, the two services that will be best suited are **AWS Systems Manager Parameter Store (AWS SSM Parameter Store)** and **AWS DynamoDB**
+- With the file contents focused on key-value pair, the two services that will be best suited are **AWS Systems Manager Parameter Store (AWS SSM Parameter Store)** and **AWS DynamoDB**.
     -  Considerations to keep in mind:
         - Simplicity: AWS Systems Manager Parameter Store is a simpler and more lightweight solution compared to DynamoDB.
 It provides a straightforward key-value storage system without the need for defining tables, schemas, or complex querying.
         - Cost: Parameter Store is generally more cost-effective for storing and retrieving simple key-value pairs like environment variables.
 DynamoDB, on the other hand, is a fully managed NoSQL database service with more features, scalability options, and potentially higher costs.
         - Performance: If you require high-performance read and write operations on your environment variables, DynamoDB can provide greater scalability and throughput.
 However, for most use cases involving environment variables, Parameter Store's performance is sufficient.
         - Security and Encryption: Both Parameter Store and DynamoDB provide encryption options.
 However, Parameter Store has native integration with AWS Key Management Service (KMS), allowing you to easily encrypt and manage the keys used for parameter encryption.
-    Considering the simplicity, cost-effectiveness, and suitability for storing environment variables, AWS Systems Manager Parameter Store is a preferred choice.
+- Considering the simplicity, cost-effectiveness, and suitability for storing environment variables, AWS Systems Manager Parameter Store is a preferred choice.
 It provides an easy-to-use, secure, and efficient solution specifically designed for managing configuration data, including environment variables.
 - **AWS Systems Manager Paramter Store** stores text using String, StringList, and SecureString datatypes.
-The env file contains files with secrets that ought to be encrypted with **AWS Key Management System (AWS KMS)**
+The env file contains files with secrets that ought to be encrypted with **AWS Key Management System (AWS KMS)**.
+Since we would not have any need to make modifications to the KMS key, the [AWS-managed Key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt) will be used.
     - **AWS KMS** is designed for creating and controlling keys used to encrypt data in AWS services and applications.
 It primarily focuses on key management and cryptographic operations.
-- The IAM user configured on the workstation/machine should have appropriate permissions to AWS SSM Parameter Store and KMS services.

 ## Prerequisite
 - Install [python3](https://www.python.org/downloads/)